-- Sweden has developed a framework for national programmes of measures for marine threatened species and habitats to improve the status of those, addressing species and habitats listed as threatened in the EU's Birds and Habitats Directives, Regional Seas Conventions and national red lists. - Sweden has already exceeded the Aichi target of 10% marine protected areas (MPA) by 2020 when it comes to protected area, as the total marine area under protection has increased from 6.6% at the beginning of 2016 to 15.5% by the end of 2016. - During 2016 Sweden ratified the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits of the Convention on Biological Diversity.
-The protocol is implemented in Sweden by an EU-regulation and provisions in the Swedish Environmental Code.
+- The EU Regulation on persistent organic pollutants (POPs) is the EU implementation of the Convention on Long-Range Transboundary Air Pollution, CLRTAP.
+In Sweden additional provisions have been introduced in the Swedish Environmental Code. - The EU regulation on invasive alien species entered into force January 12015 as a response to the threats posed by such species on biodiversity and related ecosystem services.
+National specific regulations are adopted since 2017. - Swedish legislation on ballast water, implementing the Ballast Water Convention, which Sweden has ratified, entered into force in 2017. - Sweden has developed a framework for national programs of measures for marine threatened species and habitats to improve the status of those, addressing species and habitats listed as threatened in the EU's Birds and Habitats Directives, Regional Seas Conventions and national red lists. - Sweden has already exceeded the Aichi target of 10 % marine protected areas (MPA) by 2020 when it comes to protected area.
+In the beginning of 2020 Sweden also signed up to an international initiative to protect 30 % of the oceans by 2030, as considered in the development of a post-2020 global biodiversity framework under the Convention on Biological Diversity. - Sweden has ratified the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits of the Convention on Biological Diversity.
+The protocol is implemented in Sweden by an EUregulation and provisions in the Swedish Environmental Code.